MrsBoadi/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-All my coding projects from HTML and CSS Course.
+This repository will contain all my coding projects from HTML and CSS Course.
+As I work through all projects I will add introduction to each add on project.